pratikrathore8/scalable_gp_inference/README.md

 This will run the Bayesian optimization experiments with the specified lengthscale and seed on the device specified in the command.
 We run our experiments using lengthscales 2.0 and 3.0, 1 GPU, and seeds 0, 1, 2, 3, and 4.

+### Running the subspace convergence experiments
+Open the jupyter notebook `experiments/subspace_convergence.ipynb`.
+Use your python environment with this notebook and run all of the cells to generate the results.
+This notebook will also generate the subspace convergence figures that we show in the paper.

 ## Instructions for reproducing the figures/tables
 > [!IMPORTANT]
 > You will have to change `ENTITY_NAME` in `plotting/constants.py` to your Weights & Biases entity name.